avitko001c/HealthVerity/README.md

 7. Now you can open `https://your.domain.com/admin`.
 Note that `http://` won't work.

-8. Manually Build the Calibrate and Nginx Docker images and push them up to ECR:
+8. If you want to Manually Build the Calibrate and Nginx Docker images and push them up to ECR edit the `ecs.tf` file and remove the `local-exec` statemants and run the following:

+   *note: The AWS Account ID is output after `terraform apply` is run.
+You can also manually run*

+    ```sh
+    $ aws sts get-caller-identity
+    ```

     ```sh
     $ cd calibrate